 The Berrien County Sheriff’s Office canine teams are available 24 hours a day to assist when needed.

-Deputy Brandon Crosby has been a police officer since 2003 and has been assigned to Road Patrol and Narcotics.
-Deputy Crosby has been a canine handler since 2014.
-K9 Blek is Deputy Crosby’s second working dog.
-In addition to being a K9 handler, Deputy Crosby is a Standardized Field Sobriety Instructor and evidence technician.
+Deputy Brandon Crosby has been a police officer since 2003 and has been employed with the Sheriff's Office since 2010.
+During his career he has been assigned to road patrol and narcotics.
+In addition to being a canine handler, Deputy Crosby is a Standardized Field Sobriety Test instructor and Evidence Technician.